-- Don't ask rhetorical questions.
-Suggestions should not assume replies so don't make the intake process try to guess when you are seriously asking a question and should be passed to tech support or when a question is just a rhetorical question to which you don't expect a reply.
+- Do not ask rhetorical questions.
+Don't make the intake process try to guess when you are seriously asking a question and should be passed to tech support or when a question is just a rhetorical question to which you don't expect a reply.
 Tech tip: Suggestions do not include any sentences that end in a "?" character.

 - Do not combine tech support questions with suggestions.
 If you have business with tech support, take care of that in an email thread dedicated to that business.
-If you have a suggestion, take a moment to compose a standalone suggestion email so it can have maximum impact and will not be at risk of getting lost in the to and fro of a tech support transaction.
+If you have a suggestion, take a moment to compose a standalone suggestion email.

-- Take advantage of your hands-on experience.
-Make suggestions in areas where your personal experience gives you knowledge about how something should be done and where you intend to personally use the requested feature.
-All suggestions are welcome, but suggestions of the form, "I don't have any experience in this and I wouldn't ever use it, but I think it would be cool if..." are not likely to be as effective as those informed by personal experience and personal needs.
+- Make suggestions in areas where your personal experience gives you knowledge about how something should be done and where you intend to personally use the requested feature.
+All suggestions are welcome, but suggestions of the form, "I don't have any experience in this and I wouldn't ever use it, but I think it would be cool if..." are not likely to be effective.

 - If you are new to the product, don't jump to the assumption that something cannot be done and so a new feature is required.
 Research the documentation carefully.
-Take a moment to try out your ideas with your peers, perhaps by posting to the Georeference forum at http://georeference.org to see if you've missed something already in Manifold.
+Take a moment to try out your ideas with your peers, perhaps by posting to the Georeference forum at http://georeference.org to see if you've missed something already in the product.
 If some preliminary exploration shows the idea is not already accomplished, please send it in.
-If your idea is already in Manifold but in your opinion too hard to find, let us know about that as well.
+If your idea is already in the product but in your opinion too hard to find, let Manifold know about that.

 Suggestions for New Formats

-We frequently receive requests to add a new format to Manifold System for import or export.
-We are always willing to consider adding new formats to Manifold.
+Manifold frequently receives requests to add a new format to Manifold System for import or export.
+Manifold is always willing to consider adding new formats.
 There are six main determinants as to whether a new format will be added:

-- Is this a GIS format?
-People sometimes write asking for formats that have nothing at all to do with anything done in GIS.
+- Is this a GIS, DBMS or Spatial format?
+People sometimes write asking for formats that have nothing at all to do with spatial work.
 In other cases, people ask for technical notions that are not themselves formats but are something else.
 The classic examples are GML and XML, which are not themselves formats but are languages in which a wide variety of different formats can be created.
 In such cases, the specific format desired must be known.

-- Do we have full and complete technical documentation on the format?
-If we have publicly available documentation (such as a URL) that completely defines the format it becomes much easier to consider.
-Note that an API that claims to read/write the format but which operates as a black box is not information on the format itself.
+- Does Manifold have full and complete technical documentation on the format?
+If Manifold has publicly available documentation (such as a URL) that completely defines the format it becomes much easier to consider.
 Send such a URL or document to increase the chances your request will be implemented.
+Note that an API which claims to read/write the format but which operates as a black box is not information on the format itself.
 Please do not send confidential information.

 - Is the format a difficult one or an easy one to implement?
-Easy formats that are well-documented will almost always be added rapidly.
+Easy formats that are well-documented usually will be added rapidly.

-- Have we had requests for the format?
-If we have had very many customer requests it is more likely we will add a format even if it is difficult to implement.
-For an easy format that is well documented we have in the past added formats with only a single request.
+- Has Manifold had requests for the format?
+If Manifold has had very many customer requests it is more likely Manifold will add a format even if it is difficult to implement.
+For an easy format that is well documented Manifold has in the past added formats with only a single request.

 - Are there samples available of data in that format?
-The more complex the format, the more samples will help to make sure the importer works correctly.
-If you send in a URL to a page that has plenty of samples the engineering team will know that any new importer can be tested.
-If there is no way to test the importer it is unlikely engineering resources will be committed.
+The more complex the format, the more samples will help to make sure the dataport works correctly.
+If you send in a URL to a page that has plenty of samples the engineering team will know that any new dataport can be tested.
+If there is no way to test the dataport it is unlikely engineering resources will be committed.

 - Is anyone actually using this format?
 Citing a significant collection of data that would be made available by this format answers the question.
 People and organizations invent new formats all the time that end up going nowhere.
-There is little chance a format will be implemented if no one actually uses it to any significant degree even if it has a theoretical following.
+There is little chance a format will be implemented if no one actually uses it.

 If you would like to advocate a new format, you increase your chances greatly by doing the detective work to find a solid technical description of the format and by providing some samples.
 Many of the formats in Manifold were added at the request of a single advocate who patiently located the required information and forwarded it to the Manifold team for implementation.

-Manifold users will occasionally encounter files in formats that Manifold imports where the file does not accurately utilize the format.
+Manifold users will occasionally encounter files claimed to be in a standard format where the file does not accurately utilize the standard.
 For example, there are many programs that can be used to write "shapefiles" which do not correctly write shapefile format, and there are images said to be in "GeoSPOT" format that are not written in accurate GeoSPOT format.
-Manifold.net will at times receive requests to alter the Manifold importers so they will read such pseudo-standard files.
+Manifold will at times receive requests to alter Manifold dataports so they will read such non-standard files.

-There are two conflicting philosophies about staying true to a format standard.
+There are conflicting philosophies about staying true to a format standard.
 The philosophy which experienced professionals normally insist upon is to honor standards strictly and accurately as a protection against importing or passing on junk data.
-A more casual philosophy says if something can be extracted from a file even though the format definition is not followed then do it.
+A more casual philosophy says if something can be extracted from a file even though the format standard is not followed then do it.
 The second philosophy is often more convenient in the short term, but can lead to catastrophes in the long term.
 The first philosophy avoids poisoning data in a way which later on is very costly to remedy, but it can be less convenient in the short term.

-Manifold tends to follow the second philosophy, of taking format definitions seriously.
-However, if there is a large body of data that systematically violates a format (for example, a large collection of data made available by a government), the manifold.net team is willing to bend the format definition a bit and allow such data.
+Manifold tends to follow the first philosophy, of taking format standards seriously.
+However, if there is a large body of data that systematically violates a format (for example, a large collection of data made available by a government), the Manifold team is willing to bend the format definition a bit and allow such data.
 If you need such a relaxation of standards, the best way to argue your case is to provide a URL or other information that documents the existence of a large body of data in that "broken" format.